Expedition Africa is part of the Adventure Racing World Series http://arworldseries.com/

 All waste is to be carried to the closest transition for disposal.

 Human waste is to be buried between 20 and 25cm below the soil surface.

 Picking of flowers, cutting of walking sticks and/or any damage to the natural vegetation (even though they might appear to be dead) is prohibited.
 The making of fires, whatever the circumstances and no matter how small, are prohibited along the entire route.

 No tree, rock etc. may be defaced in any manner.

 Be polite and courteous to local inhabitants.
 Pass quietly through settlements, especially at night.

 The transgression of any of the above will render the entire team liable to disqualification.

-First South African team will receive a guaranteed entry (NOT FREE) for the Adventure Racing world Championships 2017 in the U.S.A.
+First mixed team will receive a paid entry for the Adventure Racing World Championships in November 2018 in Reunion.